Gaussians on Fire: High-Frequency Reconstruction of Flames: Introduction

 We introduce a pipeline that reconstructs high-frequency spatiotemporal flame dynamics with 3D Gaussian Splats.
-As it is challenging to capture fire in real world environments, a key objective of our method is to reconstruct fire with as few cameras as possible.
+As it is challenging to capture fire in real-world environments, our method targets a highly constrained, sparse-view setup.
 Specifically, we present an approach for capturing fire with only three calibrated cameras.
 Our approach is based on the idea to first decouple the static scene from the flames.
 We then initialize Gaussian splats for fire based on a 3D flow field fused from per-view dense optical flow.
 Additionally, we use an explicit temporal parameterization -- each Gaussian carries a lifetime and linear velocity -- which enables motion priors (e.g., upward bias, smoothness) under sparse views.
-This flow-initialized, representation couples naturally with the efficient rasterization of Gaussians to yield stable optimization and photorealistic renderings even with minimal view constraints.
+We refer to these dynamic primitives as transient flame Gaussians: short-lived volumetric carriers of emission whose finite temporal support is essential for modeling fire.
+This flow-initialized representation couples naturally with efficient Gaussian rasterization, yielding stable optimization and high-fidelity renderings despite the severe view sparsity.

 Our method reconstructs temporally coherent 4D representations of fire that capture both its volumetric appearance and dynamic motion from sparse-view video input.
 Given as few as three calibrated and synchronized cameras, the pipeline jointly estimates a static background scene and a time-varying Gaussian field representing the flames.
 The resulting model allows photo-realistic novel view synthesis, temporal re-rendering at arbitrary time steps, and explicit analysis of motion trajectories through the per-Gaussian velocity field.
-In practice, this enables consistent reconstruction of diverse flame types -- ranging from smaller to large outdoor fires -- without requiring dense camera arrays or physics-based simulation, bridging the gap between controlled lab setups and real-world capture conditions.
+In practice, this enables stable reconstruction across diverse flame types -- from small localized flames to larger outdoor fires -- without requiring dense camera arrays or simulation-based priors.
+Importantly, our formulation is intentionally minimal: rather than introducing a heavy physics simulator or a fully new rendering backbone, we show that rethinking decomposition, motion initialization, and temporal support is sufficient to make sparse-view fire reconstruction tractable.